Breeder reactor: Integral fast reactor

 One design of fast neutron reactor, specifically conceived to address the waste disposal and plutonium issues, was the integral fast reactor (IFR, also known as an integral fast breeder reactor, although the original reactor was designed to not breed a net surplus of fissile material).

-To solve the waste disposal problem, the IFR had an on-site electrowinning fuel-reprocessing unit that recycled the uranium and all the transuranics (not just plutonium) via electroplating, leaving just short-half-life fission products in the waste.
-Some of these fission products could later be separated for industrial or medical uses and the rest sent to a waste repository.
+The IFR concept included on-site pyroprocessing to recycle used fuel.
+The remaining waste would not consist solely of short-lived fission products.
+Long-lived fission products such as technetium-99 and iodine-129 remain important for disposal, and pyroprocessing also generates waste streams containing salts and fuel cladding.
+Some fission products could later be separated for industrial or medical uses and the rest sent to a waste repository.
 The IFR pyroprocessing system uses molten cadmium cathodes and electrorefiners to reprocess metallic fuel directly on-site at the reactor.
 Such systems co-mingle all the minor actinides with both uranium and plutonium.
 The systems are compact and self-contained, so that no plutonium-containing material needs to be transported away from the site of the breeder reactor.
 Breeder reactors incorporating such technology would most likely be designed with breeding ratios very close to 1.00, so that after an initial loading of enriched uranium and/or plutonium fuel, the reactor would then be refueled only with small deliveries of natural uranium.
 A quantity of natural uranium equivalent to a block about the size of a milk crate delivered once per month would be all the fuel such a 1 gigawatt reactor would need.
-Such self-contained breeders are currently envisioned as the final self-contained and self-supporting ultimate goal of nuclear reactor designers.
+The integral fast reactor concept combines a fast reactor with fuel recycling.
 The project was canceled in 1994 by United States Secretary of Energy Hazel O'Leary.